What is "Logon as Batch job"?

 On the other hand, a typical logged-in user can easily use shared printers and folders.
 You have this right as part of your user profile.

-A service like RPM gets around this by impersonating a logged-in user while printing or opening a file.
-That's one of the permissions that a service program has.
-So when you configure an action to use a regular user's login credentials for the printer or folder, you accomplish that by using the RPM user interface.
+A service like RPM gets around this by impersonating a logged-in user while printing or accessing a file.
+A service program can impersonate a logged-in user on that computer system, or network.
+So when you configure an action to use a regular user's login credentials for the printer or folder, you accomplish that by using RPM user interface.

 To summarize, here is a chart that presents the problem: